WU-RDS/RMA2023/_book/15-Questionnaire_design.md

 In this section you will find all information related to the group project.
 Generally, the group project comprises two parts:

 1. **Questionnaire design & data collection**: In the first part, you will work with your group on creating a questionnaire.
 Once you have created a draft of your questionnaire, you will present the draft to us and we will provide feedback.
 After implementing the feedback, you will submit the final version of the questionnaire and start the data collection using an online survey.
-2. **Data analysis & presentation**: In the second part, you will apply the statistical knowledge acquired during the course to analyze your data and present your findings using a video recording and submit your report (R code and video presentation).
+2. **Data analysis & presentation**: In the second part, you will apply the statistical knowledge acquired during the course to analyze your data and present your findings using a video recording and submit your report (data, R code, and video presentation).

 <div class="figure" style="text-align: center">
 <img src="images/group_project.PNG" alt="Structure of the group project" width="70%" />